 In Seattle, a coalition of city and county officialsThe coalition included the Seattle City Attorney’s Office, Seattle Police Department, King County Prosecuting Attorney's Office, and King County Sheriff’s Office. launched a regional firearms enforcement unit that supports, tracks, and enforces all firearm surrender orders issued within the county.
 In the unit’s first year, it recovered 200 firearms as a result of 48 ERPOs.
 According to the City Attorney’s Office, the use of ERPOs has been effective in temporarily preventing access to firearms by students who threatened violence against themselves, the school, and other students.12-month period from January 2018 to December 2018.
 Acquired via correspondence with Christopher Anderson, director of the Domestic Violence Unit of the Seattle City Attorney’s Office.

 Red Flag laws have robust due-process protections.
 Those who request an ERPO must present evidence to a judge that demonstrates a person poses a significant danger of injuring themselves or others with a firearm.
-A judge can issue an emergency ERPO before a full hearing is held, but only upon clear evidence of immediate danger; this order typically only lasts 14 to 21 days.
-The final ERPO, generally lasting up to one year, can only be issued following a hearing of which the person is given notice and during which they have an opportunity to be heard and respond to evidence.
+A judge can issue an emergency ERPO before a full hearing is held, but only upon clear evidence of immediate danger; this order typically lasts only 14 to 21 days.
+The final ERPO, generally lasting up to one year, can be issued only following a hearing of which the person is given notice and during which they have an opportunity to be heard and respond to evidence.
 Many of these laws also include strong provisions that deter people from misusing the ERPO process.

 The emerging body of research concurs that Red Flag laws work to prevent firearm suicide, and they can also help prevent would-be mass shooters from committing violence.
 An overwhelming majority of Americans on both sides of the aisle support Red Flag laws.
 In a recent survey, 89 percent of likely voters favored Congress passing a Red Flag law.